maly-phy/maly-phy/README.md

 - 🔭 I have just finished working on **Detection of Recognizable and Unrecognizable Traffic Signs**

-- 🌱 I’m continuously learning **Data Science through Kaggle, Medium blogs, ChatGPT.**
+- 🌱 I’m continuously learning **Data Science through Kaggle, Medium blogs, and ChatGPT.**

 - 👯 I’m looking to collaborate on **Data Science projects for Tech industry.**